 Tip: When reading Te Reo, break the word into each syllable ending after every vowel (or diphthong).

-Family (note that the Māori definition of family may be more extended than you are accustomed to; it may include anyone of importance including non-blood relatives, close friends and neighbours).
-Pronounced ‘faar-no’.
+Note that the Māori definition of family may be more extended than you are accustomed to; it may include anyone of importance including non-blood relatives, close friends and neighbours.
+Pronounced ‘faar-noh’.